 Read more: What Are the Benefits of a Protein Shake?

 Video of the Day

 The calories in your protein shake depend on the ingredients.
 Unless you're trying to add calories and protein to bulk up, a healthy protein shake should contain about 200 calories.

 Many Protein Choices

 A typical scoop of protein powder is between 30 and 50 grams, or 1/4 cup, but its calorie count can vary.
-A scoop of whey powder has about 115 calories, while a scoop of soy powder has about 175.
-A scoop of brown rice protein powder has 110 calories, while approximately equivalent amounts of pea powder and hemp powder have 130 calories and 135 calories, respectively.
+A scoop of whey powder has about 100 calories, while a scoop of soy powder has about 175.
+A scoop of brown rice powder has 110 calories, and approximately equivalent amounts of pea powder and hemp powder have 130 calories and 135 calories, respectively.

 Commercially prepared protein powders and packaged shakes almost always contain additives that act as flavorings, stabilizers and preservatives.
-Those ingredients do add calories, but typically the bulk of the calorie count is from the concentrated protein.
-Additives may include natural or artificial flavors, cellulose gum or xanthan gum and sweeteners such as corn syrup, sugar, fructose or sucralose.
+These ingredients do add calories, but typically the bulk of the calorie count is from the concentrated protein.
+Additives may include natural or artificial flavors, cellulose gum or xanthan gum, and sweeteners such as corn syrup, sugar, fructose or sucralose.

 How many calories your shake should contain depends on your goals.
 If you exercise a lot and are actively trying to gain muscle weight, you probably want a shake with at least 20 grams of protein and several hundred calories.